orend/orend.github.com/source/_posts/2013-09-27-slow-tests-are-the-symptom-not-the-cause.markdown

 The 'before' version's tests are harder to write and are significantly slower since we bundle many responsibilities into a single class, the controller class.
 The 'After' version is easier to test (we pass mocks to override the default classes).
 This means that in our code in ```AddsUserToList``` we can easily replace the collaborators with other implementations in case the requirements change and require no or little code change.
 The controller has been reduced to performing the most basic task of coordination between a few objects.

 Is the 'After' version better?
 I think it is.
-It's easier and faster to test, but even more importantly the collaborators are clearly defined and are treated as *roles*, not as specific implementations.
+It's easier and faster to test, but more importantly the collaborators are clearly defined and are treated as *roles*, not as specific implementations.
 As such, they can always be replaced by different implementations of the role they play.
 We now can concentrate on the *messages* passing between the different *roles* in our system.

 When you practice TDD with mock objects you will almost be forced to inject your dependencies in order to mock collaborators.
 Extracting your business logic into service objects makes all this much easier, and further decoupling from active record makes the tests true unit tests that are also blazing fast.